Why the Hot Dog Costume Guy meme perfectly captures the downfall of Trump

 — PJ Vogt (@PJVogt) January 6, 2021

 The meme format became so popular that it’s been emblazoned on merch.
-Even Minnesota Rep. Ilhan Omar used it last December, ripping into ExxonMobil when the corporation expressed environmental concerns.
+Even Minnesota representative Ilhan Omar used it last December, ripping into ExxonMobil when the corporation expressed environmental concerns.

 https://t.co/cf9mr1kTAY pic.twitter.com/25P43gsP76